My Aching Back and Bathroom Breaks: What’s On Your Gun Belt?

-Pistols are loaded with (depending on make and model) up to 16 rounds, or so.
-That’s approximately 1/3 of a box of bullets.
-(15 rounds in the magazine and 1 in the chamber.
+Pistols are loaded with, (depending on make and model) up to 16 rounds, or so.
+That’s approximately a third of a box of bullets.
+For example, 15 rounds in the magazine and 1 in the chamber.
 Cops always carry a round in the chamber.
-That slide-racking thing you see on TV is exactly that…for TV only!)
+That slide-racking thing you see on TV is exactly that … for TV only!)

 Some magazines contain 15 rounds.
 Therefore, 2 extra magazines = 30 rounds.
 30 + the 16 in the pistol = 46 rounds.
 A full box of bullets = 50 rounds.